Effective action of type II superstring theories at order $\alpha'^3$: NS-NS couplings: Introduction

 The massless fields in the effective action of type II superstring theory appear in four sectors: NS-NS sector which has bosonic fields metric, dilaton and B-field, R-R sector which has bosonic $n$-form with $n=0,1,2,3,4$, and fermionic sectors NS-R and R-NS in which we are not interested.
-This effective action at the classical level should also have the $Z_2$ symmetry after dimensionally reducing it on a circle.
+Inspired by the bosonic and heterotic string theories \cite{Sen:1991zi,Hohm:2014sxa}, we speculate that the bosonic part of the classical effective action of type II superstring theories is also invariant under the $Z_2$ symmetry.
 At the two-derivative order, the NS-NS couplings are the same as the couplings in the bosonic string theory, hence they have the expected symmetry.
 It has been shown in \cite{Garousi:2019jbq} that the R-R couplings at two-derivative order can be written in the $Z_2$-invariant form after dimensionally reducing them on a circle.
 The first higher derivative corrections in this case are at eight-derivative order.
 In terms of order of R-R field strength, these couplings appear in 5 parts, \ie the couplings with $0,2,4,6$ and $8$ R-R field strengths.
 They may be found by imposing the $Z_2$ symmetry.
-Under the $Z_2$-transformations, the order of R-R fields are not changed \cite{Meessen:1998qm}, hence, the couplings in each part must be separately invariant under the $Z_2$-transformations.
-In this paper, we are going to find the couplings in the first part, \ie the NS-NS couplings, by imposing the $Z_2$ symmetry as well as various gauge symmetries, and leave the construction of the couplings involving the R-R fields to the future works.
+At the leading order of $\alpha'$, the order of R-R fields are not changed under the $Z_2$-transformations\cite{Meessen:1998qm}, however, at the higher orders they may be changed.
+In this paper, we are going to find the couplings in the first part, \ie the NS-NS couplings, by imposing the speculated $Z_2$ symmetry as well as various gauge symmetries, and leave the construction of the couplings involving the R-R fields to the future works.